aonschwartz/aonschwartz.github.io/about/index.md

 **[The price of a conviction](http://www.union-bulletin.com/news/courts_and_crime/the-price-of-a-conviction/article_6b4ced1e-d4c3-11e8-9c5a-f75fc47c39b0.html)** \| Walla Walla Union-Bulletin \| Experts and activists say court-imposed debt can undermine the reintegration process for the tens of thousands of ex-convicts living in precarity around Washington.
 Thanks, in part, to the example of a local woman who sought and successfully received relief from her legal financial obligations in court, Walla Walla County is at the forefront of widespread efforts for reform.<br />

 ## <a name="Politics"><a/> Activism and Politics

+**[Oil Springs Eternal](https://thebaffler.com/latest/oil-springs-eternal-schwartz))** \| The Baffler \| How ExxonMobil sold us climate complacency.

 **[The Fraught Realities of Financial Relief During a Pandemic](https://newrepublic.com/article/157631/unemployment-insurance-coronavirus-cares-act)** \| The New Republic \| For many Americans receiving unemployment insurance right now, finally coming out ahead shows how badly they’ve been left behind.

-**[From fur to foie gras, animals are on a winning streak](http://inthesetimes.com/article/22185/from-fur-to-foie-gras-animals-are-on-a-winning-streak)** \| In These Times \| Amid climate change and a largely hostile Trump administration, animal rights activists are making meaningful local gains as they work to shake charges of elitism, and bring their work into broader discourse on the Left.

 **[Old money, young guilt](http://inthesetimes.com/article/21665/millennials-trust-funds-Resource-Generation-money)** \| In These Times \| An upsurgent non-profit organizes wealthy millennials to talk openly about their family money -- and relinquish it.

-**[Andrew Yang's guinea pigs](http://inthesetimes.com/article/21858/andrew-yang-universal-basic-income-presidential-candidate)** \| In These Times \| Mini-profile of New Hampshire family that presidential candidate Andrew Yang is personally giving $1,000 per month in a Universal Basic Income experiment.  <br />
+**[Andrew Yang's guinea pigs](http://inthesetimes.com/article/21858/andrew-yang-universal-basic-income-presidential-candidate)** \| In These Times \| Profile of New Hampshire family that presidential candidate Andrew Yang is personally giving $1,000 per month in a Universal Basic Income experiment.  <br />

 ## <a name="Newspaper"><a/> Newspaper Work